carlosjhr64/korekto/examples/Kelly.md

 * Left operand is defined as the right operand in context: `::`
 * Left operand is assigned the value of the right operand: `:=`

-Furthermore, ` and `:=` can instantiate the left operand.
+Furthermore, `:=` can instantiate the left operand.
-And `::` can instantiate the entire statement.
+And `::` may instantiate the entire statement, but preferably only the left operand.

 ## Instantiators